Goldthorpe: Facilities

-Goldthorpe railway station opened in 1988 on the Wakefield Line.
+Goldthorpe railway station opened in 1988 on the Wakefield Line, with services to Leeds, Wakefield Westgate, Rotherham, Meadowhall and Sheffield.

-Goldthorpe Market is located in the middle of town, next to the library.
-The current market day is Monday.

 Goldthorpe Library is a modern building (the previous library having been burnt down in an arson attack) in the middle of the town.

-There is no longer a Goldthorpe Town Centre.
-It was replaced with Dearne Goldthorpe Primary School, which has since moved.
-The area is currently having plans being made to construct something else to help the community.
+In the 2010s the village centre of Goldthorpe was remodelled.
+The shops to the eastern end of the centre were replaced with Dearne Goldthorpe Primary School.
+The market area on Market Street was also closed and is now housing.
+The remaining parts of the centre along the western section of Doncaster Road have been refurbished with new flagged pedestrian pavements.

+There were two banks in Goldthorpe; a NatWest and a Yorkshire Bank, the latter of which has now been converted into a pub; The New Bank.
+There are three working men's clubs; Goldthorpe Reform Working Men's Club, The Golden Nugget Working Men's Club and the Union Jack Memorial Club.
+There were previously two other pubs; the Horse and Groom which has since been demolished and The Goldthorpe which has also been demolished.

+There are two supermarkets; an Aldi and an Asda.
+There was previously a Co-op supermarket on Doncaster Road but this has since closed.

 Schools

 The main secondary school in the area is Astrea Academy Dearne, a school that caters for around 1,300 pupils aged 11–16 years.
 There are three main primary schools: Dearne Goldthorpe Primary School (3–11, community school), Dearne Highgate Primary School (3–11, community school) and Sacred Heart Catholic Primary School (3–11, voluntary aided school).

 Sports

 Goldthorpe was represented in the FA Cup during the 1920s and 1930s by Goldthorpe United F.C.
 Goldthorpe is home to Dearne CC, a cricket club established in 1926 and currently playing in Division 5 of the South Yorkshire Senior Cricket League.